Causes of Pain and Burning in the Achilles Tendon

 • Leg length differences

-Sometimes, Achilles tendonitis is caused when a bony growth develops on the heel or calcaneus bone, which is at the back of the ankle.
+• Bone spurs: Sometimes, Achilles tendonitis happens when a bony growth develops on the heel or calcaneus bone at the back of the ankle.
 This may be a bone spur from arthritis.
-It also may be a Haglund's deformity that comes from wearing ill-fitting shoes.
+It also may be a Haglund's deformity caused by wearing ill-fitting shoes.
 The growth may rub on the Achilles and cause pain and inflammation.
-Putting pressure on the back of the heel from laying down on the bed can hurt.

-Fluoroquinolones are widely used medications in the treatment of a number of different infections including gastrointestinal, respiratory, genital and urinary, and eye infections.
-Scientific evidence suggests tendonitis is one side effect of these medications.
+• Certain medications: Fluoroquinolones are widely used medications that treat various infections including gastrointestinal, respiratory, genital and urinary, and eye infections.
+Research suggests tendonitis is one side effect of these medications.
 It tends to show up soon after you start taking the medication.
 Of the fluoroquinolones, ciprofloxacin seems to pose the highest risk of tendonitis.

 Symptoms of Achilles Tendonitis